GENE GUIDE

 For a person who has a gene change in ANK3, the risk of having a child who has a similar gene change is about 50 percent.

-As of 2019, fewer than 10 people in the world with changes in the ANK3 gene have been described in medical research.
+As of 2024, at least 20 people with ANK3-related syndrome have been described in medical research.

 Scientists and doctors have only just begun to study people who have changes in the ANK3 gene.
 At this point, there are no medicines designed to treat the condition.
 A genetic diagnosis can help people decide on the best way to track the condition and manage therapies.
 Doctors can refer people to specialists for: